University of Kashmir: Rankings

 Internationally, the University of Kashmir was ranked 451–500 in Asia in the QS World University Rankings for 2023.

-In India, the QS World University Rankings ranked the University of Kashmir 56-60 and the National Institutional Ranking Framework (NIRF) ranked it 78th overall. and 48th among universities in 2020.
+In India, the QS World University Rankings ranked the University of Kashmir 56–60 and the National Institutional Ranking Framework (NIRF) ranked it 69th overall and 45th among universities in 2024.

 Sports

-The Directorate of Physical Education & Sports was established in the university in the year 1948 with the objective of promoting sports culture among the youth for the overall development of personality.
+The Directorate of Physical Education & Sports (DPE&S) was established in the university in the year 1948 with the objective of promoting sports culture among the youth for the overall development of personality.
 Since then, it has hosted various inter-university tournaments in various sports like water skiing, kayaking, canoeing, surfing, sailing, and dragon boating at zonal and national levels.
 The university students have also earned laurels to the university in International Winter Sports Championships.
 Adventure sports like mountaineering and trekking have also been introduced.
 Several training camps are also organised in the university to train the students pursuing different courses.